UTSCC09/project-maintenance/README.md

 **Task:** What is the top 3 most challenging things that you have learned/developed for you app?
 Please restrict your answer to only three items.

-1.
-2.
+1. Deploying a secure application with multiple microservices and managing domains.
+2. Using caching (Redis) to manage Websocket communication between users
 3.

 ## Contributions

 **Task:** Describe the contribution of each team member to the project.
 Please provide the full name of each team member (but no student number).
-Shaopeng Lin:
+Shaopeng Lin: Backend design and development and Deployment.
-Siying Xu:
+Siying Xu: Frontend design and development
-Yuming Liu:
+Yuming Liu: API development and Innovation.

 # One more thing?

 **Task:** Any additional comment you want to share with the course staff?
-Yuming does not appear as a contributer on Github for this project however he does contribute as part of the team.
+1. Yuming does not appear as a contributer on Github for this project however he does contribute as part of the team.
 The issue has been made known to Thierry.
+2. Chrome browser seem to use polling instead of websockets and can cause the user video feature to become very slow to respond to socket emits.
+Firefox does everything in an instant.
+3. Due to time constraints, some displays might disappear when screen zoom or size is not large enough.
+Tunning the sizes can often help.
+4.